 "Not Alone in the Light, gifted to President Yoshiko Harden, serves as a reminder that leadership thrives when rooted in collective strength.
 A conifer tree stands steady under a circling raven, surrounded by nature's reflection and light.

-“Blackbirds’ New Song: A Journey of Reflection, Resilience, and Rest” is a personal piece by her, reflecting on the need for rest in the pursuit of justice.
-With shimmering waters, grounded bears, and resilient blackbirds, the painting offers a message of hope and self-care amid activism.
+"Blackbirds' New Song: A Journey of Reflection, Resilience, and Rest" is a personal piece by her that reflects on the need for rest in the pursuit of justice.
+With shimmering waters, bears leading their cubs, and resilient blackbirds, the painting offers her message of hope and self-care amid activism.

-While Maizy had a number of pieces shown, she was just one of the artists whose work was selected for display.
-The art show gives RTC employees a chance to show a different side to themselves.
-Meet the other featured artists:
+While Maizy had several pieces shown, she was just one of the artists whose work was selected for display.
+The art show gives RTC employees a chance to show a different side of themselves.
+Meet some of the other featured artists and their varied and creative work:

 Helen Zheng, Instruction